basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-set-store.md

 group_by: "Object/Key Operations"
 ---

 An operation to update a set, either on its own (at the bucket/key level) or [[inside of a map|PBC Data Type Map Store]].
-Set members are opaque binary values that can only be added (`adds`) or removed (`removes`) from a set.
-You can add or remove as many members of a set in a single message as you would like.

 ## Request